Right to Clean Air Platform Turkey

 Right to Clean Air Platform Turkey (RtCAP) (Temiz Hava Hakkı Platformu) is an independent non-governmental organisation exclusively focused on the issue of air pollution in Turkey.

+In 2023 they said that air pollution is four times World Health Organization guidelines.

 Objectives

 To protect public health RtCAP aims to clean up Turkey's air until it at least meets the World Health Organization's (WHO) recommended safe level.

 In 2018 RtCAP published 10 policy recommendations for the government: